As U.S. shale sinks, pipeline fight sends woes downstream

 The infrastructure that midstream firms have built remains in high use so far, including the more than 12,000 miles of new pipelines commissioned since 2010.
 U.S. oil production is expected to fall only modestly, and most analysts expect prices to rebound somewhat in coming years.

-Analysts at Credit Suisse said Williams Partners (WPZ.N) could lose up to $400 million in earnings before interest, tax, depreciation and amortization, or EBITDA, if Chesapeake Energy Corp (CHK.N), the second-largest U.S. natural gas producer, uses creditor protection to shed its minimum volume agreements.
+Analysts at Credit Suisse said Williams Partners ould lose up to $400 million in earnings before interest, tax, depreciation and amortization, or EBITDA, if Chesapeake Energy Corp, the second-largest U.S. natural gas producer, uses creditor protection to shed its minimum volume agreements.

 While Chesapeake has denied any plans to file for bankruptcy, the head of the general partner of Williams took time on Thursday to explain to analysts and investors why he believed their deals were bankruptcy-proof.